abdulkadirekici/rock-paper-scissors/README.markdown

  - Make the weapons be displayed under each player box
  - Clean screen state after each game / offer a "New game" button
  - Improve tests coverage
+ - Use new Backbone version's features such as the #listenTo + #remove to keep the application as clean as possible during its lifespan in the browser :)
  - Review code and see if adding some more comments could improve its readability

 ## Technologies used